Make-School-Courses/ARCHIVE-SPD-2.4-Job-Search-and-Interview-Practice/README.md

 ### Technical Interview Practice

-Do >70% of technical interview practice problems
+Do >70% of technical interview practice problems from [this problem list](https://docs.google.com/document/d/1oQt5Li1zVrY-x0Ti2CGnRE0O-nUp8Hp3jsUkDRzt4Ss/edit#heading=h.e0c7yc48cw75)

 ### In Class Full-Interview

 Evaluated using [behavioral interview assessment tool](https://docs.google.com/document/d/1tQ47KZ47PczcDjjxGA3O5OER4wJMwC9uifMxPobce5M/edit)

 ## Evaluation

-To pass this course you must meet the following requirements:
+**To pass this course, you must earn at least a 70% weighted average, according to the following breakdown:**

-- Complete all required tutorials
-- Pass all projects according to the associated project rubric
+- Goals: 5%
+- Linkedin: 5%
+- Job search tutoril and connections: 10%
+- Resume: 5%
+- Informational interviews: 10%
+- Portfolio Audit: 10%
+- Negotiaton: 10%
+- Technical Interview Practice: 40%
+- Full Interview: 10%

+*5% of the above breakdown is reserved for extra credit*

+In order to pass this course, you must also:

 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences